 The Jewish people have a mission of Tikkun Olam – repairing the world.
 A special diet reminds us of our mission and keeps us together as a people to fulfill it.

 From a mystical standpoint, the Torah calls the Jews a “holy people” and prescribes a holy diet (see Deuteronomy 14:2-4).
 You are what you eat, and kashrut is, in essence, a diet for spirituality.
 Even the kosher animals, themselves, when properly slaughtered and prepared, have more “sparks of holiness” (according to Kabbalah) which are incorporated into our being.

 If a person can be disciplined in what and when she eats, it follows that she can be disciplined in other areas of life, as well.

 Many of the kosher laws reflect a concern for the environment.
-For example, kashrut forbids eating fruit of a tree less than four years old, and insists that fields lie fallow every seventh year to allow the soil to become replenished.
+For example, kashrut forbids eating the fruit of a tree less than four years old and insists that fields lie fallow every seventh year to allow the soil to become replenished.